Holy Spirit Advantage Prophetic Ministries

 This is the Golden Rule.
 The Christian ought to live by it.
 There is a four-way test by which the Christian can make

 decisions as to what he or she should do and how to think.
-The Christian must ask, (1) is it the truth?; (2) Is it
+The Christian must ask, (1) is it the truth?; (2) Is it fair to

-righteously fair to all concerned?; (3) Will it build good will and righteousness?; and (4) Will it be righteously beneficial
+all concerned?; (3) Will it build good will?; and (4) Will it be beneficial to all concerned?
+This is the law as was thought

-to all concerned?
-This is the law as was thought by the prophets, i.e., Jesus says, “this is the teaching of the law of
+by the prophets, i.e., Jesus says, “this is the teaching of the law of Moses in a nutshell.

-The False Prophets
+The Fales Prophets

 There are numerous warnings in the Scriptures against false prophets or parrots.
 They are called treacherous, covetous,